 Make yourself comfortable, close your eyes, and relax your body.
 Bring your attention to your breath.

 Begin the meditation by sending yourself loving thoughts and positive energy.
 For many people, this is actually the most challenging stage as we have been conditioned, especially in British society, to not think that highly of ourselves.
 This is a real shame, and something we need to change for the next generations.
 Yes, it is okay to love yourself.
 It is crucial, in fact!

 You can visualise yourself or just become aware of your body and heart space.
-Feel living, positive emotion radiating from your heart and flooding your entire body.
+Feel loving, positive emotion radiating from your heart and flooding your entire body.
 If you prefer, you can repeat a phrase, such as, ‘may I be well, may I be happy, may I be at peace’.
 Whenever I do this meditation, I am at my happy place – a secluded beach in Barbados my husband and I visited on our honeymoon.
 I picture myself standing in front of me, as my higher self, and I give myself a big hug, allowing the Metta to flow.

 The next stage is bringing to mind a friend—someone you have a good relationship with.
 This comes easy for most people as we can all think of at least one person, be it a friend or a family member, with whom we would like to share our love.
 Send them well wishes and positive vibes.

 Again, either visualise them in front of you or just get a sense of them.
 Feel that loving emotion you just cultivated for yourself and direct it towards your friend.
 I see my friend sitting in front of me, and a beam of loving kindness energy coming out from my heart into theirs.
 You can repeat: ‘may you be well, may you be happy, may you be at peace’.